 However, all approaches cannot handle the IDN model directly.
 Specifically, \textit{loss correction} considers the noise model to be characterized by a \textit{fixed} transition matrix, which does not include any instance-level information.
 Meanwhile, \textit{label correction} is vulnerable to the IDN model, since the classifier will be much weaker on noisy regions and labels corrected by the current prediction would likely be erroneous.
 Similarly, \textit{sample selection} is easily affected by the IDN model.

-For example, in the small-loss approaches, instance-dependent noise functions can leave partial regions of the input space clean and other regions very noisy (e.g., in an object recognition dataset, poor-quality pictures will tend to receive more noisy labels than high-quality ones).
-Since clean regions will tend to receive smaller losses than noisy regions, the small-loss approaches, which only trains on points with the smallest-losses, will focus on clean regions and neglect harder noisy regions.
-Then, since the distribution of clean regions will subsequently be different from the global distribution, this will introduce a covariate-shift \citep{shimodaira2000improving}, which greatly degrades performances.
-Moreover, it is hard to use importance reweighting \citep{sugiyama2007covariate} for alleviate the issue, since importance reweighting would require estimating the clean posterior probability that is intractable for the IDN model.
+For example, in the small-loss approaches, instance-dependent noise functions can leave partial regions of the input space clean and other regions very noisy (e.g., in an object recognition dataset, poor-quality pictures will tend to receive more noisy labels than high-quality ones \citep{netzer2011reading}).
+Since clean regions will tend to receive smaller losses than noisy regions, the small-loss approaches, which only train on points with the smallest losses, will focus on clean regions and neglect harder noisy regions.
+Then, since the distribution of clean regions will subsequently be different from the global distribution, this will introduce a covariate shift \citep{book:Sugiyama+Kawanabe:2012, shimodaira2000improving}, which greatly degrades performances.
+Moreover, it is hard to use importance reweighting \citep{sugiyama2007covariate} to alleviate the issue, since importance reweighting requires estimating the clean posterior probability that is intractable for the IDN model.

-To validate this fact, we generate a 3-class distribution of concentric circles (\textit{cf.} Figure~\ref{fig:density_clean}), with $\forall (x, y) \in \mathbb{R}^2 \times \{1,2,3\}, \; P(\bar{y} \neq y | x) = \frac{1}{2} \left(\frac{w \cdot x}{\|w\| \|x\|} + 1\right)$ with $w = \left(0, 1\right)$ (\textit{cf.} Figure~\ref{fig:density_noise}).
-We then train a network on the top $R(T)$ small-loss instances at each epoch $T$ based on the losses of the previous epoch, with $R(T)$ decreasing in $T$ as described in \cite{han_co-teaching:_2018}.
+To demonstrate this fact, we generate a 3-class distribution of concentric circles (\textit{cf.} Figure~\ref{fig:density_clean}), with $\forall (x, y) \in \mathbb{R}^2 \times \{1,2,3\}, \; P(\bar{y} \neq y | x) = \frac{1}{2} \left(\frac{w \cdot x}{\|w\| \|x\|} + 1\right)$ with $w = \left(0, 1\right)$ (\textit{cf.} Figure~\ref{fig:density_noise}).
+We then train a network on the top $R(T)$ small-loss instances at each epoch $T$ based on the losses of the previous epoch, with $R(T)$ decreasing in $T$ as described in \citet{han_co-teaching:_2018}.
 Figure~\ref{fig:density_select} shows the density of the top $50\%$ small-loss instances selected after 10 epochs: since noisy regions are associated to higher losses, the network eventually tends to select instances from the clean region and neglect the noisy region.
-This leads to covariate-shift, which is associated with decreased performances \citep{shimodaira2000improving}.
+This leads to covariate shift, which results in decreased performances \citep{shimodaira2000improving}.

 \paragraph{Limitation of pioneer IDN methods.} The main challenge of the IDN model is the wide range of possible noise functions included in its formulation.
 Since each $T_{i,j}(\cdot)$ is a function of the high-dimensional input space $\mathcal{X}$, it is challenging for a model to be flexible enough to fit any real-world noise function while being trainable on corrupted datasets, let alone derive theoretical results.
 Instead, various recent works have considered stronger assumptions on noise functions.